The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Results

 Another quantity that is indirectly related to the GT decay operator, and that is worth studying, is the GT strength distribution:

-where indices $i,f$ refer to the parent and daughter nuclei, respectively, and the sum is over all interacting nucleons.
+where indices $i,f$ refer to the parent and daughter nuclei, respectively.

-They are obtained from charge-exchange reactions, and can be extracted from the GT component of the cross section at zero degree, following the standard approach in the distorted-wave Born approximation (DWBA):
+They are obtained from charge-exchange reactions, and can be extracted from the GT component of the cross section at zero degrees, following the standard approach in the distorted-wave Born approximation (DWBA):

-where $N^{\sigma \tau}_{D}$ is the distortion factor, $| J_{\sigma \tau} |$ is the volume integral of the effective $NN$ interaction, $k_i$ and $k_f$ are the initial and final momenta, respectively, and $\mu$ is the reduced mass (see formula and description in Refs. \cite{Puppe12,Frekers13}).
-This means that the values of experimental GT strengths are somehow model-dependent.
+where $N^{\sigma \tau}_{D}$ is the distortion factor, $| J_{\sigma \tau} |$ is the volume integral of the effective $NN$ interaction, $k_i$ and $k_f$ are the initial and final momenta, respectively, and $\mu$ is the reduced mass (see the formula and description in Refs. \cite{Puppe12,Frekers13}).
+This means that the values of experimental GT strengths are somehow model dependent.

-In Fig. \ref{48CaGT-}, the calculated running sums of the GT$^-$ strengths ($\Sigma B({\rm GT})$) for $^{48}$Ca are shown as a function of the excitation energy up to 6.5 MeV, and compared with the data reported with a red line \cite{Yako09}.
-The results obtained with the bare operator (a) are drawn with a blue dashed line, those obtained employing the effective GT operator at LO of the chiral perturbative expansion of ${\mathbf J_A}$ (II) are plotted with a solid blue line.
-The results with the operators (c)-(d), namely with a bare and effective axial current ${\mathbf J_A}$ expanded up to N$^3$LO, are drawn with dashed and solid black lines, respectively.
+In Fig. \ref{48CaGT-}, the calculated running sums of the GT$^-$ strengths [$\Sigma B({\rm GT})$] for $^{48}$Ca are shown as a function of the excitation energy up to 6.5 MeV, and compared with the data reported with a red line \cite{Yako09}.
+The results obtained with the bare operator (a) are drawn with a blue dashed line, and those obtained employing the effective GT operator at LO of the chiral perturbative expansion of ${\mathbf J_A}$ (II) are plotted with a solid blue line.
+The results with the operators (c) and (d), namely with a bare and effective axial current ${\mathbf J_A}$ expanded up to N3LO, are drawn with dashed and solid black lines, respectively.

-It can be seen that the distribution obtained using the (b)-(c) operators nearly overlap, confirming that the contributions to the renormalization of the GT operator due to the ChPT expansion of ${\mathbf J_A}$ and to the derivation of a SM effective decay operator have the same effect in this mass region.
+It can be seen that the distributions obtained using the (b) and (c) operators nearly overlap, confirming that the contributions to the renormalization of the GT operator due to the ChPT expansion of ${\mathbf J_A}$ and to the derivation of a SM effective decay operator have the same effect in this mass region.

-The combination of both effects, that operator (d) accounts for, results in a good reproduction of the values extracted from data.
-It should be pointed out that the theoretical total ${\rm GT}^-$ strengths are 24.0, 17.5, 20.9, and 11.2 with operators (a)-(d), respectively, that should be compared with an experimental one that is $(15.3\pm2.2)$ and includes a possible contribution from an isovector spin monopole (IVSM) component \cite{Yako09}.
+The combination of both effects, which operator (d) accounts for, results in a good reproduction of the values extracted from data.
+It should be pointed out that the theoretical total GT$^-$ strengths are 24.0, 17.5, 20.9, and 11.2 with operators (a)-(d), respectively, which should be compared with an experimental one that is $(15.3\pm2.2)$ and includes a possible contribution from an isovector spin monopole (IVSM) component \cite{Yako09}.